PyFunceble/miniconda-template/README.md

 folder are deleted, this script do not check this.

 ## Running pyfunceble
-Simple, feat the scripts with answers or it staves and die... :dead:
+Simple, feat the scripts with answers or it staves and die... :skull:

 For testing purpose you can use the default @pyfnceble test file from https://raw.githubusercontent.com/PyFunceble/ci_test/master/test.list